REM Module#

 For very large/high resolution DEMs, interpolation can take a long time.
 While this module is designed to work well using the default settings on a variety of datasets, interpolation can be sped up by changing the following parameters from default values:

-• decreasing interp_pts
+• decreasing interp_pts (fewer total centerline sample points)

-• increasing eps
+• increasing eps (less accurate interpolation)

 • increasing workers (if more CPU threads are available)